abpuccini/maternal-mortality-project/README.md

 ## Flask Web Application

+Web application is deployed on Heroku: [Maternal Mortality Heroku App](https://maternal-mortality-project.herokuapp.com/)

 **Heroku Landing Page**

 - Created the initial landing page to showcase global mortality ratio per 100,000 births.
 The map shows their ranking according to the Maternal Mortality Ratio.
 This map was created using the Javascript Library AnyChart

 ![Global Mortality Ratio Map](Images/Global_Map.JPG)

--Visualized the Mortality Ratio amongst the developed countries in the world.
+- Visualized the Mortality Ratio amongst the developed countries in the world.
 Graph shows that the United States has the highest Rate of Maternal Mortality among the developed countries.

 ![MMR Plot Graph](Images/MMR_Plot_Map.PNG)